|Select Economic and Financial Indicators||2014||2015||2016||2017e||2018f|

 |FX Reserves (USD bn, end period)||3.4||3.3||2.3||3.0||3.2|

-Current account: The deficit is likely to widen in the short term as higher oil prices and growing robust capital demand offset export revenues.
-As a net oil importer, the economy will be affected overall by the likely rise in oil prices in 2017-18.
+Current account: The current account is likely to remain in deficit in the short term as higher oil prices and growing robust capital demand offset export revenues.
+As a net oil importer, the economy will be affected overall by the likely rise in oil prices in 2018.
 However, largely reflecting the EUR peg, the XOF should remain insulated from growing current account pressures, although currency volatility will increase.

 In addition to the risks mentioned above in the growth section, there are several additional risks to the outlook.